-What Can a Handyman Do in Houma, Louisiana?
+What Can a Handyman Do Without a License in Houma, Louisiana?

 In Houma (Terrebonne Parish), most "handyman" work can be done without a Louisiana contractor license as long as you stay under Louisiana’s state contractor licensing thresholds (and you are not performing regulated trades like electrical, plumbing, HVAC, or gas).
 Once you bid/contract above the state thresholds—or you pull permits as a contractor—you generally move into state-credentialed contractor/trade-license territory, plus you still need local (city/parish) occupational licensing and permits.